guillaumeB-esilv/Python4DataAnalysis-ESILVA5-BEJNBAUM/README.md

 # Python4DataAnalysis-ESILVA5-BEJNBAUM
 Final project for "Python for Data Analysis" ESILV course.
-Developed by Ariane HUCKEL-ANTOINE (CORE IBO???) and Guillaume BOULEY (CORE IBO2)
+Developed by Ariane HUCKEL-ANTOINE (CORE IBO1) and Guillaume BOULEY (CORE IBO2)

 ## About the dataset
 ### Link